UPPMAX/uppmax_intro_cases/docs/login.md

     - sftp frame makes it easy to move, upload and download files.
   - See section below

-- If problem with above installation, the putty.exe terminal is sufficient first days of the course!
+- If problem with the above installation, the putty.exe terminal is sufficient first days of the course!

     - No graphics.